 - Difficulty experiencing appropriate levels of self-esteem, meaning, and difficulty loving the self

-- Difficulty setting functional boundaries with other people, that is to say, difficulty protecting the self (people-pleasing, can’t say no)
+- Difficulty setting functional boundaries with other people and difficulty protecting the self (people-pleasing, can’t say no)

-- Difficulty owning one’s own reality appropriately, that is to say, difficulty identifying who one is and knowing how to share that appropriately with others
+- Difficulty owning one’s own reality appropriately and difficulty identifying who one is and knowing how to share that appropriately with others

-- Difficulty addressing interdependently one’s adult needs and wants, that is to say, difficulty with self-care
+- Difficulty addressing interdependently one’s adult needs and wants and difficulty with self-care

-- Difficulty experiencing and expressing one’s reality in moderation, (are you controlling or out-of-control?) that is to say, difficulty being appropriate for one’s age and various circumstances
+- Difficulty experiencing and expressing one’s reality in moderation, (are you controlling or out-of-control?) and difficulty being appropriate for one’s age and various circumstances